Lonnie Zamora incident: Investigations and explanations

-Zamora's claims were investigated by governmental projects (e.g., the U.S. Air Force's Project Blue Book) and civilian ufologists, and have been reported in the popular press and media.
-Although ufology groups consider the Zamora incident "one of the most credible [extraterrestrial] encounters on record," several alternative explanations have been presented.
-UFO skeptic Steuart Campbell has suggested that what Zamora observed was "almost certainly" a mirage of the star Canopus.
-It has also been suggested Zamora witnessed the testing of a lunar landing device by personnel from the White Sands Missile Range, or a prank perpetrated by students from the nearby New Mexico Tech.
-Then-president of New Mexico Tech Stirling Colgate supported the idea that students from the school were responsible for the hoax, and said that the object observed by Zamora was "a candle in a balloon… not sophisticated."
-According to skeptic Philip J. Klass, his investigation led him to "unequivocally characterize the case as a hoax" perpetrated in an attempt to increase tourism.
-Skeptic Robert Sheaffer wrote, "The assumption that the incident was a student hoax instead of one perpetrated by publicity-seeking town leaders changes Zamora from an “active participant” to “victim of the hoax,” which frankly seems more plausible."
+Zamora's claims were investigated by Project Blue Book and ufologists, and have been reported in the popular press.
+Several explanations have been presented.
+UFO skeptic Steuart Campbell has suggested that everything seen and heard by Zamora and fellow witnesses was "almost certainly" a mirage of the star Canopus.
+It has also been suggested Zamora witnessed the testing of a lunar landing device by personnel from the White Sands Missile Range.

+Skeptic Robert Sheaffer suggested that the incident was a hoax perpetrated by students at New Mexico Tech.
+Then-president of New Mexico Tech Stirling Colgate supported this theory, and wrote that the object observed by Zamora was: "A candle in a balloon.
+Not sophisticated."

+Skeptic Philip J. Klass, who visited Socorro several years after the incident, claimed that the entire event was part of a conspiracy plot by the municipal government to increase tourism.